-- Please be sure to stick with the white whole wheat flour here – don’t use regular whole wheat flour instead!
-It will make the loaf heavier and just won’t behave in the same way.
+- Please be sure to stick with the white whole wheat flour here – don’t use regular whole wheat flour instead.
+It will make the loaf heavier and just won’t behave in the exact same way.

 - Let’s talk about the pumpkin puree.
 Measure it out using dry measuring cups.
 The puree won’t level off correctly if you use the liquid kind instead.

-- All ovens are slightly different in terms of bake time.
+- Finally, all ovens are slightly different in terms of bake time.
 Yes, I totally say this a lot.
 But, well, truth.
-Check for doneness with a cake tester to see if your bread is d.u.n done.
+Check for doneness with a cake tester to see if your bread is d.u.n done

 - 1 cup white whole wheat flour